gomorpheus/morpheus-apidoc/source/includes/_clusters.md

-offset | 0 | Offset of records you want to load sort | name | Sort order order | asc | Sort direction, use 'desc' to reverse sort phrase | null | Name or internalId filter, restricts query to only load volumes which contain the phrase specified resourceLevel | null | Resource level filter: app, system, storage, logging
+offset | 0 | Offset of records you want to load sort | name | Sort order order | asc | Sort direction, use 'desc' to reverse sort phrase | null | Name or internalId filter, restricts query to only load containers which contain the phrase specified resourceLevel | null | Resource level filter: app, system, storage, logging